cngu/vue-typer/README.md

   `typing` starts VueTyper off in the "typing" state; there will be empty space as VueTyper begins to type the first string in `text`.

-  `erasing` starts VueTyper off in the "erasing" state; the first string in `text` will already be typed and visible as VueTyper begins to erase.
+  `erasing` starts VueTyper off in the "erasing" state; the first string in `text` will already be typed and visible as VueTyper begins to erase it.

 #### `preTypeDelay`
 - **type**: `Number`